Mushimush/athena-mill-privacy/PRIVACY_POLICY.md

 - Accessible only to authorized personnel within your organization's permission structure
 - Deleted when no longer needed for business purposes (typically after 3 years or as specified by your organization's data retention policy)

+### Microphone Permission

+The app requires microphone permission to:

+- Record audio notes during equipment inspections
+- Document verbal descriptions of machinery conditions and issues
+- Record ambient sound levels for equipment performance analysis
+- Capture voice memos for maintenance reports

+For example, when inspecting a conveyor system, inspectors can record audio notes describing specific wear patterns or unusual sounds from bearings, which helps maintenance teams diagnose issues more accurately.
+Audio recordings are:

+- Encrypted and stored securely alongside related inspection data
+- Used only for inspection documentation and maintenance planning
+- Accessible only to authorized maintenance personnel
+- Automatically deleted after 3 years or as per your organization's retention policy

 ### Storage and Security

 - All photos and data are encrypted during transmission